-In compliance with the Keystone Oaks Education Association Collective Bargaining Agreement 2020-2026, it is recommended that the Board approve the employment of:
+On the motion of Mrs. Shaw, seconded by Ms. Snyder, in compliance with the Keystone Oaks Education Association Collective Bargaining Agreement 2020-2026, the Board approved the employment of:

 Angelica Calabrese

 Special Education Teacher - Elementary Salary - \$47,000.00 (B, Step 3) Effective - August 24, 2022